Big news! IBC Awards 2025 shortlist announced!

 Why is IBC needed?

 It’s true.
 Children’s books published today seem more inclusive than ever before, with illustrations of characters of colour on front covers and diverse crowd scenes on inside pages.
-However, dig deeper and the reality is very different, which is where we come in:
+But dig deeper and the reality is very different, which is where we come in:

 • Sometimes, even well-intentioned representation can hit a wrong note.
 Stereotypes, othering perspectives and inauthentic depictions can creep in.
 This is why we ask expert reviewers with relevant lived experience to check every book carefully before we list it.

-• We shine a light on those little-known or forgotten gems: inclusive books past and present you don’t know about, because they don’t get the publicity they deserve.
+• We shine a light on those little-known or forgotten gems: inclusive books past and present you don’t know about because they don’t get the publicity they deserve.

 What about ‘neutral’ stories?